-As noted above, the Company has not incurred any claims to date related to the impact of the COVID-19 pandemic and the overall credit quality of the insured portfolio has also not been significantly impacted.
-The proportion of BIG risks increased marginally from 2.0% of GPO at 31 December 2020 to 2.4%, although the increase was not related to COVID-19 impacts.
-There were no new claims incurred during the year and limited net development of £61 thousand on existing claims.
-As noted above, the Company benefited from favourable development on the unexpired risks provision of £3.6 million.
+The overall credit quality of the insured portfolio has not significantly changed during the year.
+The proportion of BIG risks increased from 2.4% of GPO at 31 December 2021 to 4.8% due to the downgrade of a UK healthcare risk to BIG.
+There were no new claims incurred during the year, although the Company experienced adverse net development of £0.2 million on existing claims and £1.1 million in respect of the unexpired risks provision.